CSCI3390Spring2025/final_project/README.md

 ## Deadline and early submission bonus
 1. The deadline of the final project is on 5/4 (Sunday) 11:59PM.
 2. **If you submit by 5/2 (Friday) 11:59PM, you will get 5% boost on the final project grade.**
+3. (UPDATED 5/1): **If you submit by 5/3 (Saturday) 11:59PM, you will get 2.5% boost on the final project grade.**
-3. The submission time is calculated from the last commit in the Git log.
+4. The submission time is calculated from the last commit in the Git log.
-4. **No extension beyond 5/4 11:59PM will be granted, even if you have unused late days.**
+5. **No extension beyond 5/4 11:59PM will be granted, even if you have unused late days.**